Big Talbot Island State Park

 Welcome to Big Talbot Island State Park

-Visit The Bluffs and enjoy a picnic at one of the pavilions overlooking the water or take a quick stroll down the trail to Boneyard Beach.
-The unique beach is famous for the salt-washed skeletons of live oak and cedar trees that once grew near the shore.
+Visit the bluffs and enjoy a picnic at one of the pavilions overlooking the water or take a quick stroll down the trail to Boneyard Beach.
+The beach is famous for the salt-washed skeletons of live oak and cedar trees that once grew near the shore.

-Bring a bicycle, in-line skates or a stroller and enjoy the 2.9-mile off road paved multi-use Timucuan Trail that runs parallel to A1A.
+Bring a bicycle, in-line skates or a stroller and enjoy the 3.9-mile off-road paved multi-use Timucuan Trail that runs parallel to A1A with breathtaking overlooks of Spoonbill Pond at the northern boardwalk section.
 Stop along the way to read about the park's natural and cultural resources at the interpretive panels.

-We welcome you to visit all seven of the parks which collectively comprise Talbot Islands State Parks:
+We welcome you to visit all seven of the parks that collectively compose Talbot Islands State Parks:

 Plan Your Visit